-Montreal, Maine and Atlantic railway also provides transport through the downtown.
-The railway is operated by Pan Am and is currently for freight service only.
+The railway also provides transport through the downtown.
+The railway is owned and operated by Pan Am Railways Inc. and is currently used for freight service only.

-The streetscape condition along most of the downtown side streets is fairly consistent, with contiguous sidewalks, street trees and residential dwellings.
+Streetscape conditions along most of the downtown side streets appear fairly consistent, with contiguous sidewalks, street trees and residential dwellings.
 The streetscape condition along Main Street and Center Street varies significantly in terms of sidewalk materials and widths, intermittent location of esplanades, street trees, decorative lighting, angled and parallel parking and the presence of overhead utilities.

-Variety of Thoughtful, yet Inconsistent Sidewalk and Streetscape Materials on Main Street
+Variety of Considerate, yet Inconsistent Sidewalk and Streetscape Materials on Main Street

-The downtown area is supported be public water, sewer, electric, CATV / DATA throughout the entire area, and natural gas and underground high speed fiber optic data throughout much of the downtown.
+The downtown area is supported by public water, sewer, electric, CATV / DATA throughout the entire area, and natural gas and underground high speed fiber optic data throughout much of the downtown.

-Where feasible, all overhead utilities have been located off Main Street.
-Costs to relocate lines underground or off Main Street are undetermined at-this time, but are typically cost prohibitive (in excess of \$1,000,000) to the majority of Maine's communities.
-In addition to relocation of the main lines, relocation of services, in particular to historic buildings, may add additional costs to the building owners depending on the condition of the current individual electrical distribution systems at each property and whether they are compliant with the latest state building codes.
+Where feasible, overhead utilities have been located off Main Street.
+Costs to relocate lines underground or off Main Street are undetermined at-this time, but are typically cost prohibitive for the majority of Maine's communities.
+In addition to relocation of the main electrical transmission and distribution lines, relocation of services, in particular to historic buildings, may add additional costs to the building owners depending on the condition of the individual service entrance at each property and whether they are compliant with current codes.

-The City's Water and Sewer Treatment Facilities are located outside the downtown area and all mains within the downtown are reportedly in good condition and at capacity to meet current and future expansion needs.
+The Community's water supple and sewer treatment facilities are located outside the downtown area and all mains within the downtown are reportedly in good condition and at capacity to meet current and future expansion needs.
 No near term upgrades are anticipated.